-Facebook was in scandal after the emergence of the Cambridge Analytica; a firm that worked with President Donald Trump’s election campaign and on Thursday Jourova remarked this scandal was a “stark reminder that not many people have clarity of how Facebook uses personal data of its users and how it works with apps, games or quiz creators.”
+Facebook was in scandal after the emergence of Cambridge Analytica; a firm that worked with President Donald Trump’s election campaign on Thursday; Jourova remarked this scandal was a “stark reminder that not many people have clarity of how Facebook uses personal data of its users and how it works with apps, games or quiz creators.”

-She wants to resolve all issues by December 2018 and so compels Facebook to update its terms and conditions by Oct.
-18. The justice chief did not say exactly what penalty Facebook might face if it doesn’t play ball.
+She wants to resolve all issues by December 2018 and compels Facebook to update its terms and conditions by October 18.
+The justice chief did not say exactly what penalty Facebook might face if it doesn’t play ball.